 1. An original Schutz-Pass (protective passport,), issued for Ernst J. Rappaport, born 11 September 1932, with his photo attached.
 The passport was designed by Wallenberg, and printed in blue and yellow (the Swedish national colors), with text in German and Hungarian, stating that the named person will travel for repatriation to Sweden and until departure is under the protection of the Swedish embassy.
-With the stamped seal of the Swedish Embassy in Budapest.
-Press numbered at the top “90/96”.
+With the stamped seal (in two places) of the Swedish Embassy in Budapest It was issued September 26, 1944 and is press numbered at the top with the pass number “90/96”.
+Passes given to members of the same household were usually numbered sequentially; Ernst Rappaport's older sister Alice's pass numbered 90/95, his mother's (90/94) and father Georg's (90/97) were in the same sequence and issued the same day, as listed on pages 309-10 in the Wallenberg passport list.
 Signed by Wallenberg as often with a simple pen-mark, counter-signed by the Swedish ambassador to Hungary, Carl Ivan Danielsson, who was also recognized by Israel with the decoration “Righteous among the Nations” for his work in organizing the Swedish legation's rescue mission.

 “Raoul Wallenberg was the most inventive, daring, and successful rescuer of Jews from the Nazis during the period of the Final Solution,” The Holocaust Encyclopedia, ed.
 Laqueur.
 From July 1944, when the 32 year-old business man-turned diplomat, from a wealthy Swedish family, arrived in Budapest, until his arrest by the Soviet Army on 17 January 1945, he issued documents which saved thousands from deportation and death.
 Item #28583